Cat trying to catch leaf

 Initial consultation

-Every cat and every case are different, which is why I offer my clients an initial consultation to find out the best way in which I can help, involving the following:
+Cat behaviour problems come in many shapes and sizes, which is why I offer an initial consultation to decide the best way forward, involving the following:

 • Veterinary referral - I provide you with a form for the vet to fill in and return to me to rule out medical problems.
 A check-up may be required beforehand.